-- Enter the private IP address and "loadbalancer" user password for the second (Primary 2) instance. - Click Add new node. - A new Keypair & associated certificates will be generated and copied to the second instance.
-These can be viewed and also deleted if required using the Security tab on each appliance.
+- Enter the private IP address and loadbalancer user password for the second (Primary 2) instance.
+By default this is the EC2 Instance-ID. - Click Add new node. - A new Keypair & associated certificates will be generated and copied to the second instance.

+ន Note These can be viewed and also deleted if required using the Security tab on the EC2 Zone HA Configuration WebUI menu option on each appliance. -------- ---